 If you are renewing your property insurance after 1 July 2013, you should carefully check your next renewal notice (2013–14).
 If there is a significant increase in the base premium, you should seek an explanation from your insurer, and complain to the Monitor if unsatisfied.
 You should also consider shopping around.

-The Fire Services Levy Monitor will oversee the abolition of the insurance-based fire services levy and provide advice and guidance to consumers and the insurance industry to make certain that insurers genuinely phase out the existing insurance-based levy.
+Professor Allan Fels AO is Victoria’s Fire Services Levy Monitor.
+The Monitor will oversee the abolition of the insurance-based fire services levy and provide advice and guidance to consumers and the insurance industry.
+For complaints and enquiries, call 1300 300 635.